jac307/MediaArtTutorials/CMST2ZP3/AI-Data-Poisioning.md

 ## Project Overview

 In this project, you will critically and creatively explore **AI data poisoning** as a glitch art methodology.
-Through **adversarial prompting**, **data poisoning** (using Nightshade), and **image-to-image remixing** (via Dream by Wombo), you will generate a series of speculative images that challenge machine perception and aesthetic logic.
+Through **adversarial prompting**, **data poisoning** (using Nightshade), and **image-to-image remixing** (via Pollo.ai), you will generate a series of speculative images that challenge machine perception and aesthetic logic.
 This process allows you to examine the ethical, technical, and artistic stakes of manipulating AI-generated media.

 ---

 ## Artistic Production Guidelines
 - As a group, you must create a **cohesive series of images** that reflect a shared theme, aesthetic, and conceptual direction.
-- **Each student** is responsible for producing **3–4 images** that align with the group’s agreed-upon visual and thematic logic.
+- **Each student** is responsible for producing **3–4 final images** that align with the group’s agreed-upon visual and thematic logic and saving all of the prompts used to create them.
 - Your group must also decide how the images will be arranged and visually assembled as a cohesive series in the **digital portfolio**.
 - Your arrangement strategy should enhance the impact of the series, amplifying the glitch aesthetics and critical themes you’re engaging with.